By Lindsay Nash, former family tour specialist at BikeTours.com.

 - Consider the gear.
 You’ll need appropriate bikes for everyone.
 For our two-year-old, we had both a bike trailer behind one bike and a baby seat on another bike.
 This gave him options during some of the longer cycling days for a change of scenery.
 For younger children, the bike trailer is preferable.
 There is space for their toys, a few books, and it’s very comfortable for a nap.
 When you’re looking to book a tour, be sure that the operator can provide the rental gear and bikes you need.
 Also, don’t forget helmets.
 Children must wear helmets no matter where you are in the world.

 - Stop frequently.
-We quickly realized how slow we were going to move on our recent bike tour of Korea the moment we took off and realized our son’s book just fell out of the bike trailer.
+We quickly realized how slow we were going to move on our recent bike tour the moment we took off and realized our son’s book just fell out of the bike trailer.
 Again.
 With children on tour with you, be prepared to stop a lot.
 This, to me, is one of the best advantages of bringing children along.
-Not only will they help you see things you never would seen racing by, they enjoy the smallest diversions: water fountains in city parks, ice cream stops at the corner market.
+Not only will they help you see things you would never have seen racing by, they enjoy the smallest diversions: water fountains in city parks, ice cream stops at the corner market.
 Children truly do help you stop and smell the roses.

 - Pack snacks.
 We’re not big on giving our two-year-old lots of sweets.
 However, every rule needs an exception.
 We packed plenty of fun food and candy for our son for the time spent cycling.
 It kept him happy as a little bumblebee to sit back there and lick his lollipop, all the while singing his ABCs.
 Don’t forget to pack treats for the family to keep everyone happy along the ride.